 The Citi Rewards+ Card, from our partner Citi, has a novel approach to rewarding spending.
 It rounds up all purchases to the nearest 10 ThankYou Points.
 As an example, if you bought a cup of coffee for $2, you’d earn 10 ThankYou Points.
 Similarly, if a burger and fries cost $15, you’d earn 20 ThankYou Points.
 Awesome, right?

 If you make a lot of small purchases, like a morning cup of coffee, this could be the card for you.
 The Citi Rewards+ Card also earns 2X ThankYou Points per dollar spent at grocery stores and gas stations up to the first $6,000 each year.
-Plus, for a limited time earn 5X ThankYou Points per dollar spent on air travel and hotels up to $6,000 in the first year.
+Plus, for a limited time earn 5X ThankYou Points per dollar spent at restaurants up to $6,000 in the first year.
 The card offers introductory 0% interest on purchases and balance transfers for the first 15 months.

 Those who find value in redeeming points for gift cards or who can take advantage of Citi’s travel transfer partners may find the Citi Rewards+ Card appealing.
 Additionally, if you use your credit card sparingly or make frequent small purchases, this card’s unique rounding-up feature might also be a benefit.

 Yet, for households looking for a no-annual-fee card that earns high rates of actual cash back, the market may offer more worthwhile products.

 - No annual fee: For a card with no annual fee, this credit card packs a lot of value.